In time, you will be adding and removing users from the Active Directory (AD) associated with your SharePoint or Microsoft 365 environments.

 - Select the item you would like to act on from the Explorer.

-- Select Clean orphaned users from the Quick actions.
+- Select Clean orphaned users in the Quick actions menu.

 - Select All orphaned users or Specific users (allows you to search for or select a specific user) from the dropdown.

 - Click to run the action immediately.